 All Fingers Point To…

 Postal Inspectors in Savannah, Georgia seized a parcel containing approximately $269,335 in cash destined for a hotel in Houston, Texas.
 The USPIS Forensic Lab was able to extract a fingerprint from a CD case inside the parcel which came back to OMARO JAJUAN GRIFFIN, AKA Omar Griffin.
 Based on that fingerprint, USPIS and DEA began their investigation and seized approximately 25 kilograms of cocaine, 30 pounds of marijuana, two pounds of MDMA, $900,000 in cash and more than 20 firearms.
 Fourteen defendants were indicted; 12 -including GRIFFIN – pled guilty and were sentenced to federal prison.
 GRIFFIN received a 20-year federal sentence, and must serve 10 years of Supervised Release, which is the statutory maximum penalty that could be imposed by the Court.

-The mission of the Inspection Service is protecting the American people and the U.S. Mail from illicit drug activity.
+The mission of the Inspection Service is protecting the public and the U.S. Mail from illicit drug activity.
 USPIS is also committed to crime prevention and victim assistance.
 If you or someone you know is in need of addiction treatment, please contact the National Helpline: